 Boosting your chances of becoming pregnant

-First, make sure you know the date of your ovulation (which occurs about 14 days after the first day of your last period if you have a 28-day cycle) in order to program when to have sex to get pregnant.
-There are several ways that can help you pinpoint your most fertile window, such as using an ovulation predictor kit or measuring your basal body temperature every morning.
+First, make sure you know the date of your ovulation (which occurs about 14 days after the first day of your last period if you have a 28-day cycle) to program when to have sex to get pregnant.
+Several ways can help you pinpoint your most fertile window, such as using an ovulation predictor kit or measuring your basal body temperature every morning.

 Additionally, what you eat is fundamental.
 Accordingly, you and your significant other should adopt a varied and balanced diet, all while keeping a healthy body weight.
 On top of that, you should exercise regularly, quit smoking (of course!), ensure that you get enough sleep and do your best to reduce stress.
 Fingers crossed!